khazaddum/SecretSwap/docs/faq.md

 ### What is the difference between SEFI and SCRT when it comes to governance?

-SEFI is used as an application layer governance token specifically for Secret Swap parameters, developer fund spending, and application related changes.
+SEFI is used as an application layer governance token specifically for SecretSwap parameters, developer fund spending, and application related changes.
 This is in contrast to SCRT, which is the native governance token of the Secret Network protocol layer.

 ### How is the price of SEFI determined at the beginning?